Debt Consolidation Loans

 - The lender will review your credit and the debts listed in your credit report to make sure you qualify

-- The way you’re approved may depend on your debt-to-income ratio
+- They may approve you depending on your debt-to-income ratio if:

 - Your DTI must be below 41% to qualify

-- If the loan plus your current debts puts your DTI under 41% then the lender will approve you and disburse the money to you so you can pay off your other debts
+- The loan plus your current debts put your DTI under 41% then the lender will approve you and disburse the money to you so you can pay off your other debts

-- If the loan plus your current debts push your DTI over 41% but your DTI would be less than 41% once the other debts are paid off, then the lender will require “direct disbursal” which means they send money directly to your creditors to pay off your other debts
+- Your current debts push your DTI over 41% but your DTI would be less than 41% once the other debts are paid off, then the lender will require “direct disbursal” which means they send money directly to your creditors to pay off your other debts

 - The money will then be transferred directly to your account